datanav/docs/technical/powerofficego-tripletex.rst

 --------------------------------------------
 Before any synchronization can take place, a link between a Powerofficego Customers and a Tripletex Contact must be established.

-A new Tripletex Contact will be created from a Powerofficego Customers if it is connected to a Powerofficego Salesorder, or Salesorders that is synchronized into Tripletex.
+A new Tripletex Contact will be created from a Powerofficego Customers if it is connected to a Powerofficego Salesorder, Salesorders, Salesorderlines, or Outgoinginvoices that is synchronized into Tripletex.

 Once a link between a Powerofficego Customers and a Tripletex Contact is established, it will keep in sync between the two systems, regardless of where it is edited.